Frequently Asked Questions Regarding Brazilian Waxing

 There is some discomfort involved, however most women find it quite tolerable.
 However this is a sensitive area and you are getting this coarse hair removed from the follicle on delicate skin.
-Also be aware that caffeine beverages can increase the sensitivity of your wax.
+Also be aware that caffeine beverages and being on your cycle can increase the sensitivity of your wax.

 Does topical Lidocaine work?